-You may also encounter disadvantaged, homeless people, and beggars or mistreated animals, Morocco is a developing country and unfortunately this is a common sight.
-Trust your intuition but also keep the open mind of what you can and can’t do to help, each time.
+You may also encounter disadvantaged, homeless people, beggars or mistreated animals, Morocco is a developing country and unfortunately, this is a common sight.
+Trust your intuition but also keep an open mind of what you can and can’t do to help, each time.

 The best way to feel more safe and secure, is ask yourself, ‘would I do this alone in my home city?”
 Have the local emergency numbers to hand and what procedure to follow if needed.
 Contact your local Embassy for details, if in doubt.

 More posts related to female travel in Morocco